jk-jeon/jk-jeon.github.io/_posts/2024-09-04-lax-milgram.md

   \sigma\left(\mathcal{C}_{c}^{\infty}(\Omega),\mathcal{C}_{c}^{\infty}(\Omega)'\right)\right),
 $$

 which is where the "real work" should be done.
-Let us actually show that $R^{-1}$ is continuous even when the codomain is endowed with the usual LF-topology rather than the weak-$$*$$ topology.
+Let us actually show that $R^{-1}$ is continuous even when the codomain is endowed with the usual LF-topology rather than the weak topology.
 That is, we want to see that the map

 $$
 \begin{aligned}